DataDog/hiring-engineers/answers.md

 ```

 ###### Adjust collection interval and bonus
 As soon as we restart the Datadog agent, the new configs will be picked up and metrics would start to be collected every 15-20 seconds by default.
 However, we adjusted our custom check to slow that specific collection down to every 45 seconds.
 This was done by adding a modifier line to the instance definition in the .yaml configuration.
 This simple agent check is self-contained, but it outlines where you could easily make calls out to your custom applications.
-This, coupled with all the available methods, this shows that you have complete control over what metrics to collect.
+Coupled with a robust set of available methods, this shows that you have complete control over what metrics to collect.

->note: Regarding Bonus - The configuration for collection interval was done through the .yaml file rather than directly in the Python check.
+>Note: Regarding Bonus - The configuration for collection interval was done through the .yaml file rather than directly in the Python check.
 Also I assume there must be a way to configure global collection interval as well, but I did not see this in agent config file.

 A quick agent restart and `datadog-agent status` shows that our configuration is successful and our metrics are being captured.
 ![alt-text](images/ddagent_status_metrics_terminal.gif)